Lauren S. Berliner

 Recent Courses Taught

-An important facet of my public scholarship is my role as co-curator of Los Angeles Filmforum's Festival of (In)Appropriation, an international traveling showcase of contemporary, short audiovisual works that appropriate existing film, video, or other media and repurpose it in “inappropriate” and inventive ways.
-I continue to screen my own work in classrooms and festivals and have been enjoying creating programs for the classroom and the community through Seattle’s Northwest Film Forum.
+An important facet of my public scholarship is my role as a Associate Director of Los Angeles Filmforum’s Festival of (In)Appropriation, an international traveling showcase of contemporary, short audiovisual works that appropriate existing film, video, or other media and repurpose it in “inappropriate” and inventive ways.

 Selected Articles & Chapters